Padres sign Pomeranz, get Davies, Grisham from Brewers

 Davies was 10-7 with a 3.55 ERA in 31 starts in 2019, his fifth big league season.
 He made $2.6 million and is eligible for salary arbitration.
 He and Garrett Richards will add a veteran presence to an otherwise young rotation.
 Richards made three starts late last season in his return from Tommy John surgery.

-The Padres get a left-handed bat in Grisham.
+The Padres get a left-handed bat in Grisham, who is expected to play center field.
 He made his big league debut in 2019, hitting .231 with six home runs and 24 RBIs in 51 games.
 He made 36 starts, playing all three outfield positions.
 He committed a key error in Milwaukee’s loss to Washington in the NL wild card game.

 Lauer, San Diego’s opening-day starter, went 8-10 with a 4.45 ERA in his second big league season.